DevExpress/devextreme-documentation/api-reference/10 UI Components/dxOverlay/1 Configuration/hideOnParentScroll.md

 ---
 ---
 ##### shortDescription
-Specifies whether to hide the {WidgetName} when users scroll one of the {WidgetName}'s parent elements.
+Specifies whether to hide the {WidgetName} when users scroll one of its parent elements.

 ---
 <!-- Description goes here -->